João Henrique (footballer, born 1987)

-João Henrique da Silva (born 13 January 1987 in São José do Rio Preto), known as João Henrique, is Brazilian footballer who plays for CRAC as a forward.
+João Henrique da Silva (born 13 January 1987 in São José do Rio Preto), known as João Henrique, is a Brazilian footballer who plays for CRAC as a forward.

 He spent the majority of his career representing clubs in the São Paulo state, and had his first experience abroad with Albanian club Flamurtari Vlorë.
 João Henrique played for ABC Futebol Clube in Campeonato Brasileiro Série B.